QMonkey/monkey-nvim/README.md

 #### 1.5 Tab

 ```
-Leader+t    Open a tab with given file path in current window
+Leader+Leader+t  Open a tab with given file path in current window

 [+t         Jump to previous tab
 ]+t         Jump to next tab